nmoschkin/KuCoin.NET/README.md

 The console app only demonstrates the ability to track Level 3 feeds.
 Other functionality is not demonstrated in the examples, at this time.

-With a large number of feeds, the console app may appear to operate in a halting manner, in fits and starts.
+With a large number of feeds, the console app may appear to operate in a halting manner, in fits and starts, during the initialization process.
 This is occurring because a sort operation is being attempted on a locked order book that is still being initialized.
 This is normal.
 Once all order books are initialized the interface will smooth out.

 _(Try running with __300__ feeds.
 Works well on an i7-10700K with a Gigabit internet connection, but it only uses about 20-30 Mbps.
 Uses about 1.4 GB of RAM)_